Planting and Care

 Do not add good soil into a hole of clay soil.
 Doing this will essentially create a clay pot where water will collect into the good soil and drown your tree.

-Following instructions above, with these differences: remove all grass and sod from planting location.
+Following the instructions above, with these differences: remove all grass and sod from the planting location.
 Dig a wide area around 6-12” (15-30cm) deep and break up the soil the best you can.
 Sprinkle some loose sandy topsoil in the hole first to improve drainage for the roots.
 Spread the roots out across in a slightly downward direction.

 Next, mound the soil higher than the original soil level (see picture).
 You may amend the original soil with a better one.
-A mound up to 6-12” (15-30cm) in height is sufficient covering the entire planting hole.
+A mound up to 6-12” (15-30cm) in height is sufficient to cover the entire planting hole.
 When finished make sure to add bark mulch and compost on top of your mound (not touching the trunk of the tree).

 5. Pruning Fruit Trees